Wizardry (video game series): Main series

 The original Wizardry series is composed of eight different titles.
 All of the titles were first released in North America, and then ported to Japanese computers.
 Some of the titles were also officially released in Europe.
 The first three games are a trilogy, with similar settings, plots, and gameplay mechanics.
 A second trilogy is formed by installments 6 through 8 – Bane of the Cosmic Forge, Crusaders of the Dark Savant and Wizardry 8 – with settings and gameplay mechanics that differed greatly from the first trilogy.
 The fourth game, The Return of Werdna, was a significant departure from the rest of the series.
-In it, the player controls Werdna ("Andrew," one of the game's developers, spelled backwards), the evil wizard slain in the first game, and summons groups of monsters to aid him as he fights his way through the prison in which he had been held captive.
+In it, the player controls Werdna ("Andrew", one of the game's developers, spelled backwards), the evil wizard slain in the first game, and summons groups of monsters to aid him as he fights his way through the prison in which he had been held captive.
 Rather than monsters, the player faced typical adventuring parties, some of which were pulled from actual user disks sent to Sir-Tech for recovery.
 Further, the player had only a limited number of keystrokes to use to complete the game.

 In Japan, the Wizardry series was translated by ASCII Entertainment, and became very influential during the 1980s, even as its popularity at home declined.
 When first introduced, the games suffered from the culture barrier compounded by low-quality translation.
 This meant that the game was taken seriously by players who overlooked the in-game jokes and parodies.
 For example, Blade Cusinart was introduced in early games as "a legendary sword made by the famous blacksmith, Cusinart [sic]" but its meaning was misinterpreted because Cuisinart food processors were virtually unknown in Japan.
 However, this misconception appealed to early computer gamers who were looking for something different and made the Wizardry series popular.
 Conversely, the fourth game, The Return of Werdna, was poorly received, as, lacking the knowledge of subcultures necessary to solving the game, Japanese players had no chance of figuring out some puzzles.

 The eight main titles in the series are:

-Spin-offs
+American spin-off game

-In 1996, the series received the first (and, so far, only) spin-off developed in North America, titled Wizardry Nemesis.
-It is played as a solo adventure: one character only, with no supporting party or monsters.
+In 1996, the series received the first (and, so far, only) spin-off developed in North America, titled Nemesis: The Wizardry Adventure.
+Every other Wizardry spin-off has been developed in Japan.

+Nemesis is played as a solo adventure: one character only, with no supporting party or monsters.
 All players use the same character, without the ability to choose class or attributes.
 In addition, the game contains only 16 spells, compared to 50 in the first four adventures, and more in the subsequent ones.
 It is also the first Wizardry title where the player saw enemies in advance and thus could try to avoid them.